 1. Batic CCR TSOs shall publish the LTCS without undue delay after the Baltic CCR NRAs has approved the LTCS or a decision has been taken by the Agency for the Cooperation of Energy Regulators in accordance with Article 4(9), Article 4(10) and Article (11) of the FCA Regulation regarding the methodology.

-2. The methodology will be implemented from the first LTTR auction after the Baltic CCR NRAs has approved the LTCS or a decision has been taken by the Agency for the Cooperation of Energy Regulators in accordance with Article 4(9), Article 4(10) and Article 4(11) of the FCA Regulation regarding the methodology, and after the implementation of the Long-term CCM of Baltic CCR.
+2. The methodology will be implemented from the first LTTR auction after the Baltic CCR NRAs has approved the LTCS or a decision has been taken by the Agency for the Cooperation of Energy Regulators in accordance with Article 4(9), Article 4(10) and Article 4(11) of the FCA Regulation regarding the methodology.

 Article 10